How to Get Your Computer Screen Back to a Normal Size Window

 Utilizing the “Snap” feature in Windows 10

-Windows 10 offers a convenient “Snap” feature that allows you to resize and organize windows on your desktop.
+Windows 10 offers a convenient “Snap” feature that allows you to resize and organize windows on your desktop, allowing you to shrink your screen back to normal size.
 To use this feature, drag a window to the left or right edge of the screen until it snaps into place.
 You can also drag a window to one of the four corners of the screen to resize it accordingly.

 Methods to Get Your Laptop Screen Back to Normal Size

-If you are using a laptop and need to adjust the screen size, here are some methods specifically tailored for laptops:
+If you are using a laptop and need guidance on getting the display back to its normal size, here are some methods specifically tailored for laptops:

 Adjusting screen resolution on a laptop

-Similar to desktop computers, you can adjust the screen resolution on a laptop by accessing the display settings.
+Similar to desktop computers, one way to get your computer screen back to normal size is by adjusting the display settings.
 Right-click on your desktop, select “Display settings,” and follow the same steps mentioned earlier to change the resolution and screen size.

 Changing the screen size using display settings

-Using the display settings menu, you can resize the screen on your laptop.
+Using the display settings menu, you can shrink your screen back to normal size.
 Open the Display settings window as explained before, and adjust the settings to your preference.